industrial-edge/jenkins-cicd/Jenkins-installation/installation.md

 ### Customize Jenkins

 After unlocking, the Customize Jenkins page appears.
-Here you can install any number of usefull plugins as part of your initial setup.
+Here you can install any number of useful plugins as part of your initial setup.

 For this example, we will need to connect Jenkins with GitHub and therefore we need to install GitHub plugin.